Yasmine Mohammed: Family and early life

-Yasmine's mother is Egyptian, the niece of former President Mohammed Naguib, and her father is Palestinian, born in Gaza.
+Yasmine's mother is Egyptian, the niece of former President Mohammed Naguib, and her father was Palestinian, born in Gaza.
 She was born in Vancouver, British Columbia.

 According to Mohammed's autobiography, her family lived a secular life until her father left when she was two, leaving her mother with three young children.
 Yasmine's mother sought community and support from a local mosque, where she met a man who said he would support her.
-He was already married, with three of his own children, and Yasmine's mother became his second wife.
-Yasmine was nine at the time, and states that her mother's situation improved, because her new husband was not abusive towards her like her first husband was.
+He was already married, with three of his own children, and Yasmine's mother became his second concurrent wife.
+Yasmine was six at the time, and states that her mother's situation improved, because her new husband was not abusive towards her.
 However, Yasmine states in an interview with Sam Harris that her step-father was physically abusive towards her and her siblings.
 She stated that her mother became what could be described as a "born-again" Muslim, which changed Mohammed's life.
 She was no longer permitted to go outside to play with her friends and she had to pray five times per day.
 She was forced to wear a hijab and was beaten for failing to memorize the Quran.
 She started attending an Islamic school that was established in the mosque.
 When she was 13, she told a trusted teacher about the abuse she was experiencing and showed him her bruises.
 The police were called and the case went to court, but Mohammed states that the judge ruled that because her family was Arab, they had the right to discipline her in that manner.
 She states that it made her feel that she didn't matter as much as other children due to this negligence from the Canadian authorities.

 Yasmine has often described the way she was raised as "evil".
 She started wearing the niqāb at the age of 19, after being introduced to her future husband.

 Forced marriage to an Al-Qaeda operative

-When Yasmine was 20, she was forced to marry Al-Qaeda operative Essam Marzouk, and had a daughter with him.
+When Yasmine was 19, she was forced to marry Al-Qaeda operative Essam Marzouk, and had a daughter with him.
 She later escaped the marriage to protect her daughter from the threat of female genital mutilation.
 She changed their names and moved to a different city, as she was worried that her daughter would be kidnapped and raised a Muslim.
-Even though she believed her husband was in prison she remained frightened because he was a member of Al-Qaeda.
+Even though her husband was in prison, she remained frightened because he was a member of Al-Qaeda.
 Following her escape, she secured student loans and attended the University of British Columbia, where she took a history of religion class and started to examine Islam more critically for the first time.